If you love beautiful churches, Roman history, and/or cute buildings, then St. Albans is a must for you.

 Near the Verulanium Museum are the ruins of a Roman Theatre that could seat up to 2,000 people.
 It was built around 140AD and it’s the only example of its kind in Britain.
 Nearby are the foundations of a Roman villa and some Roman shops.

 Also near the Verulanium Museum is the beautiful mosaic floor of a Roman townhouse.

-I’m not huge on shopping, but I noticed that St. Albans had a ton of shops.
-Check out their cute arcade or one of the many shops around the town!
+I’m not huge on shopping, but St. Albans has a ton of shops.
+Check out their cute arcade or one of the many shops around the centre of town!

 Where to eat